markvoortmanppu/appliedcomputerscience/pages/how-to-be-successful.md

 ## Keep a Small and Positive Identity

 An identity is how we view ourselves.
 If we believe that we have a fixed mindset it becomes part of our identity and we behave that way, i.e., we may not try new things.
 Therefore, it is important to develop an identity that is small and positive.
-If you tell yourself repeatedly that you are a hard work, and you also turn this into action, then over time hard work is something that you value and makes it possible for you to achieve your goals.
-The main point is that you should be very careful what you tell yourself because you will start believing it.
+If you tell yourself repeatedly that you are a hard working individual, and you also turn this into action, then over time hard work is something that you value and makes it possible for you to achieve your goals.
+The main point is that you should be very careful what you tell yourself because you will start believing it, both good and bad.

 ## Introspection and Mindfulness